hashgraph/hedera-services/platform-sdk/docs/proposals/TSS-Library/TSS-Library.md

 1) Libraries are installed on the system as shared object(SO) libraries and found via the classpath and system library path.
 2) Distributed with the application jars, unpacked, and loaded at runtime.

 We want to ensure that dependent software does not require the installation of any additional dependencies other than those distributed in the jars, so we are choosing option 2\.
-We will provide a library `hedera-common-nativesupport` that will help load and use binary libraries and binding with JNI.
+We will provide a library `hedera-common-nativesupport` to help load and use binary libraries and binding with JNI.
 The low-level details of the build logic for this to work are outside the scope of this proposal.
 A high overview is mentioned for the benefit of readers.

 In multilanguage projects, Rust code will be placed in a structure such as: